NguyenHongQuang116/Deep_Learning_Models_Lake_segmentation_SARdata/README.md

 For YOLO model we used the original code of the model developer, access this link: https://github.com/ultralytics/ultralytics

-Some functions used in the DeepLab models are learnt from https://learnopencv.com/about/ Big thanks for that.
+We remove the DeepLab models from this repositories as it is only for comparision to the SAM purpose.